Chapter 3 Infectious Diseases Related to Travel

 - Adults born in or after 1957 should be given 2 MMR or MMRV doses separated by ≥28 days.

 One dose of MMR or MMRV is approximately 85% effective when administered at age 9 months and 93% effective when administered at age ≥1 year.
-More than 99% of people who receive 2 doses of MMR or MMRV develop serologic evidence of measles immunity.
+Vaccine effectiveness of 2 doses is 97%.

 Measles-containing vaccine and immune globulin (IG) may be effective as postexposure prophylaxis.
 MMR or MMRV, if administered within 72 hours after initial exposure to measles virus, may provide some protection.
 If the exposure does not result in infection, the vaccine should induce protection against subsequent measles virus infection.
 IG can be used to prevent or mitigate measles in a susceptible person when administered within 6 days of exposure.
 However, any immunity conferred is temporary unless modified or typical measles occurs, and the person should receive MMR or MMRV 6 months after intramuscularly administered IG or 8 months after intravenously administered IG, provided the person is then aged ≥12 months and the vaccine is not otherwise contraindicated.